Nov. 5 Meeting will be at SHSU, 3380 College Park Dr. Doors open at 5:30 p.m.

 General Meetings

 Social time is 6:00 – 6:30 pm.
-The meeting is from 6:30 – until the business is completed.
+The business meeting begins at 6:30 pm.

 Board Meetings